zexixing/academic-kickstart/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
 I am a Ph.D. student in the department of physics at the [University of Hong Kong](https://en.wikipedia.org/wiki/University_of_Hong_Kong).
 My home is in Bazhou city, Hebei province in Mainland China.
 I have a general interest in physics, especially astrophysics, and currently focus on Ultraviolet and X-ray observations of comets and asteroids.
 Abundance, activities and history of the small bodies are intriguing for me.
 Space observatories, especially the [Neil Gehrels Swift Observatory](https://en.wikipedia.org/wiki/Neil_Gehrels_Swift_Observatory), are my great friends.
-In 2018 I got my B.Sc. in astronomy from [Nanjing University](https://en.wikipedia.org/wiki/Nanjing_University), where many plane trees and cats live pretty happily.
+In 2018 I got my B.Sc. in astronomy from [Nanjing University](https://en.wikipedia.org/wiki/Nanjing_University), where many plane trees and cats live happily.

 In addition to research, I have extremely broad interests.
 I enjoy collecting from nature, [photography](https://500px.com/zexixing0604), and getting outdoors.
 I love dogs, watermelon, and high-tech products.
 I love physics lurking behind everyday. **The big world fascinates me**.